andrejbauer/social-distancing-simulator/README.md

 > [`http://social-distancing-simulator.andrej.com`](http://social-distancing-simulator.andrej.com/)

-If you would like to contribute to the project, please fork the repository and submit a pull request.
-We are looking for translations into other languages.
+To contribute to the project, please fork the repository and submit a pull request.
+We are looking for translations into other languages!